Transfer Student

 Be sure to complete the FAFSA.
 This will be a great source for additional funding.
 Campbell University’s FAFSA Code is (002913).

-Once accepted, and you have completed the Free Application for Federal Student Aid (FAFSA), you are encouraged to contact our Financial Aid Office to set up an appointment to discuss your specific financial situation.
+Once accepted, and you have completed the free application for Federal Student Aid (FAFSA), you are encouraged to contact Student Financial Services to set up an appointment to discuss your specific financial situation.

 Visit Campus